-Improving Ethics in Artificial Intelligence and Big Data
+Improving Ethics in Artificial Intelligence & Big Data

 It’s 2019, artificial intelligence (AI) is everywhere and here to stay.
 AI is dominating our homes, offices, and the great outdoors — there’s no escaping it in an increasingly digital world.
 Our everyday lives are affected by AI processes from smart email categorisation to how car loans are decided to online product recommendation and interacting with smart personal assistants such as Siri, Cortana, Google and Alexa.